compneuro-ncu/reproducible-neuroimaging/docs/source/preregistration.rst

 4. **Preregistration is easy.**

-When a scientist has an idea for his work, the pre-registration process itself is very much easier, especially thanks to platforms such as Open Science Framework (OSF.io) or As Predicted (aspredicted.org) where we can easily gather all the information.
+When a scientist has an idea for his work, the pre-registration process itself is very much easier, especially thanks to platforms such as Open Science Framework or As Predicted (as above) where we can easily gather all the information.
+Well-documented analyzes help us maintain easy access to all project outputs that can be effectively saved.
+By working in a team, colleagues can easily earn credit for their contributions.
+In addition, by using the underlying dataset and methods, we can easily adhere to top-level journal guidelines.

 5. **Preregistration increases your reputation.**

 Preregistered experiments are the signal of researchers’ confidence.
 Scientist who is not afraid to submit his or hers theories to an unambiguous test is the best factor of scientificity.
 It also shows that scientist  wish to conduct science in a transparent way and have done everything in hers or his power to shield herself or himself from hindsight bias and confirmation bias.
+Applying reproducibility practices separately across different parts of a project, such as data, independently executable codes and scripts, protocols and reports, allows other researchers to test and reuse our work in their research, and ensures fair recognition of our work.
+Scientists who publish their work with basic information are cited more often because their research results can be widely replicated and trusted.
+This fair credit system encourages researchers to continue to maintain repetition in their work.

 6. **Preregistration allows you to have manuscripts accepted “in principle“ regardless of how the results pan out.**